Menu

 Products: ['Model 3', 'Model Y', 'Model S', 'Model X', 'Cybertruck']

-TIP: Pass include_raw=True to .with_structured_output() when debugging.
-It returns both the parsed Pydantic object and the raw LLM response, so you can see exactly what the model generated before parsing.
+TIP: Pass include_raw=True when you need to debug.
+You get the Pydantic object plus the raw LLM reply, so you can see what the model sent before parsing ran.

 python